-Implementation of the Specific Plan and WRP Impact Description Mitigation Measures Finding After Mitigation SP-4.1-33 and SP-4.1-34 (restricting placement of rocks and fragments larger than eight inches in fill or near finished pad grades, subgrade of roadways, or slope faces); SP-4.1-35 (rock fragments larger than eight inches may be placed in windrows, if certain restrictions are complied with); SP-4.1-36 (fill material must be placed in layers not to exceed eight inches per layer when compacted); SP-4.1-37 (water must be added when moisture content of fill material is too low to obtain adequate compaction); SP-4.1-38 (fill material is to be aerated when moisture content of fill material is too high to obtain adequate compaction); SP-4.1-39 (a keyway must be cut at the toe of the fill where fills toe out on a natural slope or surface); • SP-4.1-40 (a drainage bench must be established where fills toe out on a slope steeper than 5:1); SP-4.1-41 through SP-4.1-43 (requirements for fills over slopes and constructing fill slopes); SP-4.1-44 (artificial fill associated with past petroleum activities must be evaluated); SP-4.1-45 (surface runoff from future graded areas must not run over any natural, cut, or fill slopes); SP-4.1-46 (runoff from future pads and structures must be collected and channeled); SP-4.1-47 (water must not stand or pond on graded pads); • SP-4.1-48 (oil and water wells on site must be abandoned);
+Implementation of the Specific Plan and WRP Finding Impact Description Mitigation Measures After Mitigatior • SP-4.1-31 (no fill is to be placed until area has been prepared and approved); • SP-4.1-32 (fill soils must be kept free of debris and organic material); • SP-4.1-33 and SP-4.1-34 (restricting placement of rocks and fragments larger than eight inches in fill or near finished pad grades, subgrade of roadways, or slope faces); • SP-4.1-35 (rock fragments larger than eight inches may be placed in windrows, if certain restrictions are complied with); • SP-4.1-36 (fill material must be placed in layers not to exceed eight inches per layer when compacted); • SP-4.1-37 (water must be added when moisture content of fill material is too low to obtain adequate compaction); • SP-4.1-38 (fill material is to be aerated when moisture content of fill material is too high to obtain adequate compaction); • SP-4.1-39 (a keyway must be cut at the toe of the fill where fills toe out on a natural slope or surface); • SP-4.1-40 (a drainage bench must be established where fills toe out on a slope steeper than 5:1); • SP-4.1-41 through SP-4.1-43 (requirements for fills over slopes and constructing fill slopes); • SP-4.1-44 (artificial fill associated with past petroleum activities must be evaluated); • SP-4.1-45 (surface runoff from future graded areas must not run over any natural, cut, or fill slopes); • SP-4.1-46 (runoff from future pads and structures must be collected and channeled);

-Table 4.13-1

-Impacts to Geology and Geologic Hazards Caused By

-Implementation of the Specific Plan and WRP

-Implementation of the Specific Plan and WRP Impact Description Mitigation Measures Finding After Mitigation • SP-4.1-49 (any leaking or undocumented wells that are encountered during grading must be evaluated); • SP-4.1-50 (the status and location of the Exxon well #31 will be evaluated at the subdivision stage); • SP-4.1-51 (survey control will be required to locate the Salt Creek and Del Valle faults at the subdivision stage); • SP-4.1-52 (additional subsurface trenching will be performed in and to evaluate the Holser structure zone during subdivision stage); • SP-4.1-53 (building setback zones will be defined at subdivision stage); • SP-4.1-54 (site development must remain outside of building setback zones around fault traces); • SP-4.1-55 (structures and storage tanks proposed on ridgelines must have 20-foot setback from the margins of bedrock to minimize shattered ridge effects); SP-4.1-56 (potential for ground motion and ground failure associated with seismic event in proximity to planned roadways will be evaluated at subdivision stage).
-Specific Plan Cumulative Geology and Geologic Hazard Impacts - Geotechnical impacts tend to be site-specific rather than cumulative in nature and each development site is subject to, at a minimum, uniform site development and construction standards relative to seismic and other geologic conditions that are prevalent within the region.
-Because the development of each site would have to be consistent with Los Angeles County requirements and the Uniform Building Code, as they pertain to protection against known geologic hazards, impacts of cumulative development would be less-than-significant given known geologic considerations.
-No further mitigation recommended.
+Table 4.13-1 Impacts to Geology and Geologic Hazards Caused By Implementation of the Specific Plan and WRP y and Geologic Hazards Caused By n of the Specific Plan and WRP Mitigation Measures Finding After ٠ SP-4.1-47 (water must not stand or pond on graded pads); Mitigation ٠ SP-4.1-48 (oil and water wells on site must be abandoned); • SP-4.1-49 (any leaking or undocumented wells that are encountered during grading must be evaluated); • SP-4.1-50 (the status and location of the Exxon well #31 will be evaluated at the subdivision stage); • SP-4.1-51 (survey control will be required to locate the Salt Creek and Del Valle faults at the subdivision stage); • SP-4.1-52 (additional subsurface trenching will be performed in and to evaluate the Holser structure zone during subdivision stage); ٠ SP-4.1-53 (building setback zones will be defined at subdivision stage); • SP-4.1-54 (site development must remain outside of building setback zones around fault traces); • SP-4.1-55 (structures and storage tanks proposed on ridgelines must have 20-foot setback from the margins of bedrock to minimize shattered ridge effects); • SP-4.1-56 (potential for ground motion and ground failure associated with seismic event in proximity to planned roadways will be evaluated at subdivision stage).
+Specific Plan Cumulative Geology and Geologic Hazard Impacts - Geotechnical mpacts tend to be site-specific rather than cumulative in nature and each development site as subject to, at a minimum, uniform site development and construction standards relative to seismic and other geologic conditions that are prevalent within the region.
+Because the development of each site would have to be consistent with Los Angeles County requirements and the Uniform Building Code, as • No further mitigation recommended.
 Not significant.